marcopiraccini/sd-swim/README.md

 This can be a problem when running nodes in container-based architectures, where a containerized process cannot know the HOST IP automatically.

+## Notes
+Not yet implemented / supported:
+- Dissemination factor not supported yet.
+The `updatesMaxSize` params set the maximum number of updates sent using piggybacking
+- No control on message size yet

 # Usage

 [TODO]